Statistics

 -

-The information is printed to the console, after execution, just before termination of the tool.
-The table below shows all metrics printed and their meaning.
+The BDD node and operation information is printed to the console, after execution, just before termination of the tool.
+The table below shows all metrics that are printed and their meaning.

 Note that collecting these metrics makes synthesis take longer than without collecting it.